Atomic hydrogen reservoirs in quiescent galaxies at z = 0.4: HI stacking results for quiescent galaxies

 \subsection{A link between dust and \HI{}}

-We stack candidate QGs from the two catalogs and report the results in Fig.\ref{fig:sfr_vs_ps}, displaying the $M_{\rm HI}-M_{\star}$ plane: as a reference, we also plot the $M_{\rm HI}$-$M_{\star}$ scaling relation for SFGs from \citetalias{Bianchetti2025}.
-Besides the uncertainties on the \HI{} masses (see App.\ref{sec:appendix_stacking} for more details), we also add uncertainties on the stellar mass domain, computed as the standard deviation of the bin.
-For the QG color-selected catalog, we find that different stellar mass bins produce a statistically significant signal only in the high-mass end (i.e. $\log{(M_{\star}/M_{\odot})}$>10.5, see bottom right panel of Fig.\ref{fig:stack1}).
-The amount of \HI{} is a factor $\sim 3$ less than what is retained by SFGs at the same stellar mass.
-For the spectroscopically-quenched sample, stacking non-dusty QGs only leads to an upper limit on \HI{} content (Fig.\ref{fig:stack1}, bottom left), computed as 3 times the RMS value obtained from the stack.
-In contrast, dusty QGs offer enough statistics to further divide the subsample into galaxies with $\log{(M_{\star}/M_{\odot})}>10.5$ and galaxies with $8.0<\log{(M_{\star}/M_{\odot})}<10.5$ (Fig.\ref{fig:stack1}, top panels), with both bins showing evidence for statistical detection of \HI{}.
+Fig.~\ref{fig:sfr_vs_ps} shows the results of stacking candidate QGs from the two catalogs, together with the $M_{\rm HI}$-$M_{\star}$ scaling relation for SFGs from \citetalias{Bianchetti2025}.
+Besides the uncertainties on the \HI{} masses (see App.~\ref{sec:appendix_stacking} for more details), we also added uncertainties on the stellar mass domain, computed as the standard deviation of the bin.
+We split the QG color-selected catalog into three stellar mass bins ($8.0<\log{(M_{\star}/M_{\odot})}<10.5$, $10.5<\log{(M_{\star}/M_{\odot})}<11$ and $\log{(M_{\star}/M_{\odot})}>11$) and find no detection in the lowest mass one (blue triangle in Fig.~\ref{fig:sfr_vs_ps}), while statistically significant signals were produced in the other two stellar mass bins (blue circles).
+The stacked spectra are shown in App.~\ref{sec:appendix_stacking}, in the upper panels of Fig.~\ref{fig:stack1}).
+The \HI{} content is a factor of $\sim 3$ lower than that retained by SFGs at the same stellar mass.

+For the $D_n$4000-selected sample, stacking non-dusty QGs over the full mass range only leads to an upper limit on \HI{} content (gray triangle in Fig.~\ref{fig:sfr_vs_ps}), computed as three times the RMS value obtained from the stack (Fig.~\ref{fig:stack1}, bottom panel).
+In contrast, dusty QGs were split into the same three stellar mass bins as for the color-selected sample (Fig.~\ref{fig:stack1}, middle panels).
+All three bins exhibit statistical detection of \HI{}, with the corresponding mass estimates marked by red squares in Fig.~\ref{fig:sfr_vs_ps}.